 - The high occurrence of depression, addiction, and post-traumatic stress disorder has led to a high rate of suicide attempts and completions.

 - Traumatic childhood experiences such as violence at home or school often go untreated into adulthood and lead to poor mental health days.

-The region is designated by the United States government as a Health Professional shortage in terms of mental health providers.
+The United States government designated the region as a Health Professional shortage in terms of mental health providers.
 In a community with this type of shortage, those in need of help often have to travel long distances to find a professional that meets their needs.
 Wait times for appointments can be months long, and the closest provider might not be covered by the resident’s insurance coverage.